mathiramilo/meat-palace/README.md

   .finally(() => setLoading(false))

 } else if (category === 'all') {
-  /* The URL Param category is 'all', so we have to get all products except the ones with category 'other' and store them in the products state */ getDocs(productsCollection).then(snapshot => {
+  getDocs(productsCollection).then(snapshot => {
     const allProducts = snapshot.docs.map(doc => ({ id: doc.id, ...doc.data() })) as Product[]
     const allMeats = allProducts.filter(prod => prod.category !== 'other')